biojava/biojava.github.io/wiki/BioJava:GetStartedLegacy.md

 `                        C:\commons-pool-1.1.jar;.`

 In some distributions of Biojava, you need to specify biojava.jar instead of biojava-live.jar in the above.
+Note: Since version 1.8, BioJava is modular and the scripts need to be adjusted to incorporate submodules.

 It is also possible to "install" JAR files onto your system by copying them into your Java installation's extensions directory.
 On most Unix